karrick/gologs/README.md

 emit logs at for various events.
 Is this a debug level event?
 Or verbose?
 What about the difference between warning and error?

-Rather than selecting from the five common log levels, this library focuses on the audience of each particular log event rather than what type of event is being logged.
-There are three audiences for any log
-event: the user running the program; the administrator running this program; and the developers working on the program.
+I'd like to advocate a slightly different focus.
+This library advocates focusing on the audience of each particular log event rather than what type of event is being logged.
+There are three audiences for any log event: the user running the program; the administrator running this program; and the developers working on the program.

-A regular user wants a program to work.
 One of the tennants of The UNIX Philosophy is to _Avoid Unnecessary output_.
-When a program can do a task quickly, just do it, and emit the results.
-The UNIX `rm foo` command does not need to say, "foo deleted", but it should say why it was not deleted if it could not delete `foo`.
+When a program can do a task quickly, just do it, and emit any requested output.
+The UNIX `rm foo` command does not need to say, "foo deleted", but it should say why the file system entry was not deleted when it cannot delete it.
 This is what User mode logging is for.
-Tell me only the most important of things.
-But those important things are not limited to errors.
-There are many events that a user might deem important to know about even if not an error.
+When the user must intervene because the command did not do what it was told to do, emit a message as to why.

-An administrator wants a program to work, and wants to know everything a user might want to know about, but with a bit more information about what the program is doing.
+In addition to the messages a regular user might want to know about, an administrator also wants to get a bit more information about what the program is doing.
 An administrator might want to know when the program started, if it's a service, what signals it received, when it decides to re-read its configuration.
 When a service upon which it depends failed and it had to resend a query.
 There are numerous examples of recoverable errors, and non error events that an administrator would want to know about.

-A developer also wants a program to work, and usually want to know why it's not working, so they can fix it.
-They want to see what a request looks like when the request should work but is failing for some reason, for instance.
+In addition to everything a user and an administrator want to see, a developer also wants to know the logic path a program follows as it processes data.
+For instance, they want to see what a request looks like when the request should work but is failing for some reason.

 The log levels are designed to help developers to think about the audience of the logged event, and phrase the wording accordingly.
 In